Technology Projects > Coastal Environmental & Engineering > Activities

 - The objective of the project is to design and develop side scan synthetic aperture sonar which can provide high resolution images (decimeter level) of the sea bed and objects with range independent resolution.
 An additional objective of the project is to attempt interferometric technique to get the height information of objects.
 The design frequency is chosen as 85-100 kHz.

-- The sonar is aimed for shallow water applications with an operational height of ~10m from the sea bottom and operational depth of ~5-10 m from the sea surface, with swath coverage of ~100m at each side.
-The system is aimed to be integrated in platforms with a tow speed of at least 4 knots.
+- The sonar is aimed for shallow water applications with an operational depth of ~30m, with swath coverage of ~100m at each side.
+The system is aimed to be integrated in platforms with a tow speed of approximately 4 knots.
 Initially for preliminary tests and concept proof, a tow fish will be used as the sonar platform.

 - To achieve the required resolution and tow speed, Vernier technique based design is carried out for the transducer array.
 The dimension and number of elements of the required transducer array to achieve the objectives are worked out.